MyPortugalHoliday.com

 Related articles: Image tour of the Mosteiro da Batalha

 A visit to Batalha is all about the Mosteiro da Batalha, and not much else.
 The actual site of the battlefield can be visited, along with the informative Batalha de Aljubarrota museum, but this is 3km out of the town.
-A typically visit to the monastery takes a couple of hours and the Batalha de Aljubarrota Museum, adds another hour to the day trip (details of both later in this article).
+A typical visit to the monastery takes about two hours, while the Batalha de Aljubarrota Museum adds another hour to your day trip - details of both later in this article.

 There is not much else to see in the town, and Batalha will only ever provide a short day trip.
 If for the day trip you have a rental car, Batalha could be combined with Alcobaça, Fatima, Obidos or one of the coastal towns (Nazaré, Peniche or São Martinho do Porto).